JeremyAnsel/xwa_hooks/xwa_hook_opt_limit/zip/readme.txt

 engine index, percent, mglt.
 If the percent value is -1 then it is not used.
 If the mglt value is -1 then it is not used.

+Suppose that the craft is "FlightModels\[Model].opt".
+To define whether a mesh in an opt handles collisions, create a file named "FlightModels\[Model]MeshesCollisions.txt" or create a section named "[MeshesCollisions]" in "FlightModels\[Model].ini".
+The format is
+MeshCollision = default value
+MeshCollision_XXX = value
+value is 1 or 0.
+XXX is the mesh index.
+The default value for the MeshCollision setting is 1.
+The default value for the MeshCollision_XXX setting is the value of the MeshCollision setting.

 *** Credits ***